 There are different marketing philosophies or concepts that have evolved.
 The evolution of marketing concepts is seen along with the civilization of our human beings.

-The marketing concepts which evolved at the beginning of human civilization are called traditional marketing concepts and which evolved with modernization are called modern marketing concepts.
+The marketing concepts that evolved at the beginning of human civilization are called traditional marketing concepts and that evolved with modernization are called modern marketing concepts.
 The main marketing philosophies that evolved till now are:

 - Production Concept

 Out of these six marketing concepts, the production concept evolved first and later the other five concepts.
 The weaknesses or say failure of the previous marketing philosophies has led to the development of the next ones.